Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Experiments

-We noticed a variety of emergent behaviours used to achieve sub-goals within the overall cube-reposing task.
+\textbf{3.
+Qualitative Behaviour} We noticed a variety of emergent behaviours used to achieve sub-goals within the overall object-reposing task.
 We display some of these in the panel in Figures \ref{fig:teaser} and \ref{fig:qualitative-rollout}.
 The most prominent of these is "dropping and regrasping".
 In this maneuver, the robot learns to drop the cube when it is close to the correct position, re-grasp, and pick it back up.
 This enables the robot to get a stable grasp on the cube in the right position.
-The robot also learns to use the motion of the cube to the correct location in the arena as an opportunity to simultaneously rotate it on the ground to make achieving the correct grasp in challenging target locations far from the center of the fingers' workspace.
-Our policy is also robust towards dropping - it is able to recover from a cube falling out of the hand and retrieve it from the ground.
+The robot learns to use the motion of the object to the correct location in the arena as an opportunity to simultaneously rotate it on the ground to make achieving the correct grasp in challenging target locations far from the center of the fingers' workspace.
+Our policy is also robust to dropping - it can recover from a object falling out of the hand and retrieve it from the ground.

+We were only able to perform these experiments with the $6.5\text{cm}^3$ cube, as the Trifinger remote inference setup only provided a single size of cube to test on.
+However, using an off the shelf pose detector (for example \citep{tremblay2018deep, cosypose}), sim-to-real with these is a direction that we could pursue in the future.